manweile/BTFMI/README.md

 Voltages above or below this range can result in the module not working properly or, worse, damaging the module.
 Make sure you select a power supply that can provide the correct amount of voltage to the device.

-As usual, connect the GND pin to GND, and connect the 3.3V pin to the Vcc pin on the supply.
+Connect the GND pin to GND, and connect the 3.3V pin to the Vcc pin on the supply.
 The PWR_EN pin can also be attached to a button to allow the user to power up the module when it is desired, even if power is already supplied.

 This is useful in headset/hands-free applications where a battery is attached to the module but the module doesn't need to be on all the time.